Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 9: Abjure Foes

-As a Magic action, you can expend one use of this class’s Channel Divinity to overwhelm foes with awe.
+As a Magic action, you can expend one use of this class's Channel Divinity to overwhelm foes with awe.
 As you present your Holy Symbol or weapon, you can target a number of creatures equal to your Charisma modifier (minimum of one creature) that you can see within 60 feet of yourself.
 Each target must succeed on a Wisdom saving throw or have the Frightened condition for 1 minute or until it takes any damage.
 While Frightened in this way, a target can do only one of the following on its turns: move, take an action, or take a Bonus Action.

 ### Level 10: Aura of Courage